ACS citation generator

 1 Leach, P. James Paine's Design For The South Front Of Kedleston Hall: Dating And Sources.
 Architectural History 1997, 40, 159.

-As its name suggests, the American Chemical Society (ACS) style is commonly used in the field of chemistry.
-Therefore, students of chemistry and similar sciences are usually the ones that use the BibGuru ACS citation generator.
+As its name suggests, the American Chemical Society style is commonly used in the field of chemistry.

-There are three ways in which you can create in-text citations with the BibGuru ACS citation generator:
+There are three ways in which you can reference in-text with ACS style:

 1. superscript numbers, e.g. The study confirmed it².